AnyChart/docs.anychart.com/Stock_Charts/Axes.md

 ## Stock Axes features

 Axes in AnyStock are generally quite similar to the Basic ones, but the X-axis is slightly different:
-* X-axis is always in datetime format and shows the Data values
+* X-axis is always in date time format and shows the Data values
 * X-axis is always scrollable
-* It has background instead of stroke (axis line)
+* X-axis has background instead of stroke (axis line)
-* It cannot be moved to another side of a plot (always at the bottom)
+* X-axis cannot be moved to another side of a plot (always at the bottom)
-* It has a Helper Label feature
+* X-axis has a Helper Label feature
-* No drawFirstLabel, drawLastLabel
+* There are no drawFirstLabel, drawLastLabel in Stock X-axis
-* Tickmarks settings (ticks can be displayed only inside of the axis)
+* X-axis Tickmarks settings are different (ticks can be displayed only inside of the axis)
-* No title
+* X-axis doesnt have a title
 * Only one X-axis for a plot (so the max number of X-axes on an AnyStock chart is equal to the number of the plots)

 ## Orientation